 Intro to RootsMagic

+RootsMagic is a personal family history program.
+Instead of simply relying on FamilySearch, an online website where anyone can freely edit information, using RootsMagic or another personal program located on a personal computer allows you to have complete control over what is entered and only you can edit it.
 RootsMagic is one way to record the information you’ve gathered.
-It can help you organize your research and help you see where you need to focus your efforts.
+It can help you organize your information and help you see where you need to focus your efforts.

 5 Step Research Process

 We will again be discussing step 1 of the 5 Step Research Process.
 Step 1 is to identify what you know about your family.

 As discussed in the previous workshop, this is the step where you evaluate what you already know.
 One important factor is recording the information you find either on paper or electronically.